mschoeffel/DesignPattern/out/production/DesignPattern/script/JavaQuestions.md

 (It was worse in many JVM implementations, especially prior to Java 7, because Classes and ClassLoaders were allocated straight into permgen and were never GC'd at all.
 However, regardless of how the JVM handles class unloading, a ThreadLocal will still prevent a Class object from being reclaimed.)

-A variation on this pattern is why application containers (like Tomcat) can leak memory like a sieve if you frequently redeploy applications that happen to use `ThreadLocals` in any way.
-(Since the application container uses Threads as described, and each time you redeploy the application a new `ClassLoader` is used.)
+A variation on this pattern is why context containers (like Tomcat) can leak memory like a sieve if you frequently redeploy applications that happen to use `ThreadLocals` in any way.
+(Since the context container uses Threads as described, and each time you redeploy the context a new `ClassLoader` is used.)

 ## <a name="q-9-28"></a> 9.28 What is reflection and why is it useful?
 The name reflection is used to describe code which is able to inspect other code in the same system (or itself).